toyboot4e/ac-library-hs/README.md

 - The library is mainly for AtCoder and only GHC 9.8.4 is guaranteed to be supported.
 - Functions primarily use half-open interval [l, r).
-- The extra module contains additional utilities beyond the original C++ library.
+- The `Extra` module contains additional utilities beyond the original C++ library.

 ## Usage